apache/spark/README.md

 [Kubernetes version skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy/).

 1. We drop support for Python and Kubernetes versions when they reach EOL.
-We drop support for those EOL versions in master right after EOL date, and it is effectively removed when we release the first new MINOR (Or MAJOR if there is no new MINOR version) of Airflow For example for Python 3.6 it means that we drop support in master right after 23.12.2021, and the first MAJOR or MINOR version of Airflow released after will not have it.
+We drop support for those EOL versions in main right after EOL date, and it is effectively removed when we release the first new MINOR (Or MAJOR if there is no new MINOR version) of Airflow For example for Python 3.6 it means that we drop support in main right after 23.12.2021, and the first MAJOR or MINOR version of Airflow released after will not have it.

 2. The "oldest" supported version of Python/Kubernetes is the default one.
 "Default" is only meaningful